Enjoy this extensive list of yummy high-protein snacks to keep you satisfied and energized all day!

 12. Nut Butter

-I’ve always been a fan of peanut butter, but now I go for other nut butters, too, every chance I get.
-Healthy fats, vitamins, and minerals, along with protein, make nutter butter an excellent high-protein go-to.
+Iโve always been a fan of homemade peanut butter, but now I go for other nut butters, too.
+Healthy fats, vitamins, and minerals, along with protein, make nutter butter an excellent option to include in a jhigh-protein snack.
+In 1 tablespoon of peanut butter, there is just under g protein, so it's not as high as others, but should still be considered in the list, given its relationship to weight loss and healthy fats.

 13. Broccoli